olegtaratuhin/deep-dta-lightning/README.md

 ## How to run

-Train model with default configuration (Davis dataset is by default)
+Train model with default configuration:

 ```bash
 # train on CPU